-No. Policy / Objective CUO38 Cultural & Artistic Space Audit To aim to undertake during the life of the development plan, an audit and implementation plan for each Electoral Area the Council to assess the current and future needs with regards to cultural and artistic spaces and to set a series of action policy tools and initiatives to address identified shortfalls.
-CUO41 Multilingualism Community Infrastructure To promote the development and provision of multilingualism community infrastructure across the city and to provide for the needs of groups promoting multilingualism within communities.
-CUO42 Inclusivity To support greater inclusivity as part of the cultural experience and to support adaptation to existing facilities to address existing shortcomings.
-To support initiatives and investments in arts and cultural spaces that aim to promote increased cultural engagement for minority groups, people with disabilities, young people, socially excluded, members of the Travelling community and LGBTQ+ community members.
-CUO43 Accessibility To encourage disabled people to take part fully in the city's culture as consumers, creators, artists and workers by supporting a high standard of accessibility in new and existing cultural assets.
-CU26 Irish Language To continue supporting Gaeilge as part of our identity and as a living language within the City and to explore options for promoting Irish language and culture through policy and actions.
+No. Policy / Objective CUO43 Accessibility To encourage (disabled) people (of all abilities and ages) to take part fully in the city's culture as consumers, creators, artists and workers by supporting a high standard of accessibility in new and existing cultural assets.
+CUO44 Multilingualism Community Infrastructure To promote the development and provision of multilingualism community infrastructure across the city and to provide for the needs of groups promoting multilingualism within communities.
+CU26 Irish Language To continue supporting Gaeilge as part of our identity and as a living language within the City and to (explore options for promoting) {promote} Irish language and culture through policy and actions.
 CU27 Traditional Arts To support the traditional arts within the City including music, dance and sports and to support key language and cultural investment projects in the City.
 DCC supports the UNESCO recognition sought for Irish cultural heritage elements, including hurling, harping and piping which have already achieved protection.
-CUO45 Dublin Gaeltacht To support the promotion of the Irish language and support initiatives to establish Irish language network areas/ "Dublin Gaeltacht" in Dublin.
+CUO45 Dublin Gaeltacht To support the promotion of the Irish language and support initiatives to establish Irish language network areas/ "Dublin Gaeltacht" in Dublin{; and the implementation of Dublin City Council's initiative Baile Átha Cliath le Gaeilge to increase the opportunities and space for people to use and learn}.
 CUO46 Irish Medium Education To continue to engage with Department of Education and Skills to support the growth in Irish medium education and to work with Department in providing facilities to meet demand within the city.
 CUO48 Key Venues & Cultural Facilities To protect important key venues and cultural facilities (both public and private) within the city that give space for the expression of traditional music, song and dance.
 Where proposals for redevelopment of such spaces are made, the applicant will be required to address how these uses will be accommodated.

-No. Policy / Objective

-CUO51 Dublin City To promote and support the development of a flagship Dublin City Language and Cultural Hub as outlined in the Project

-Language and Ireland 2040 document, Infheistíocht inár gCultúr, inár dTeanga & inár nOidhreacht Investing in our Culture, Language &
+CUO51 Dublin City Language and Cultural Hub To promote and support the development of a flagship Dublin City Language and Cultural Hub (on Harcourt Street) as outlined in {the National Development Plan 2021-30 and}(the) Project Ireland 2040 (document, Infheistinár dTeanga & inár nOidhreacht Investing in our Culture, Language & Heritage 2018 2027).
+CUO55 Commemorative Art and Monuments When commissioning commemorative art or monuments that consideration is given to increasing the representation of women and minorities.
+PMA 1.5 It is the policy of Dublin City Council to contribute, via this Development Plan, towards achievement of the 17 Sustainable Development Goals of the United Nations' 2030 Agenda for Sustainable Development, as per link https://sdgs.un.org/goals

-Cultural Hub Heritage 2018-2027.

-CUO52

-Commemorative When commissioning commemorative art or monuments that consideration is given to increasing the representation of

-Art and women and minorities.

-Monuments